Ketan1993/C-ProgrammingExample/StringExample/README.md

     1. To Copy string from source to destination use __string_cpy() function.
     2. To Delete char from givin position use delete_char_in_string() function.
     3. To Reverse the string use string_reverse() function.
+    4. To get the string len use string_len() function.

 ```